-This right here, this whole comparison thing, is the reason my issue with Instagram.
+This right here, this whole comparison thing, is my issue with Instagram.

 It got even worse when I would compare myself to girls I didn’t get along with or girls from my significant other’s past.
 What did he see in her?
 Am I better?
 If not, how can I be better?

 It’s funny.
 Someone recently told me the other day how she would see me on social media and think I had myself so put-together.
 Not quite.
 I’m human.
-And I’m a female.
 I have insecurities, and I have no shame in admitting that.

 This is just toxic, to me.

-I know what evvvvvvvveryone is thinking right now.
+I know what everyone is thinking right now.
 “Keilani, you’re the last person to talk.
 You were just like that.”
 You’re right.
 I’ve been there.
 I was that girl once.

 I found happiness and pride in posting pictures and getting the attention I got from them.
 I liked knowing that I looked good to other people.
-The number of likes I had on each picture gassed me allllll the way up.
+The number of likes I had on each picture made me happy.
 (No, I wasn’t half naked or drunk in all of my pictures, let’s just clear that up for the record.
-My pictures were innocent, but I’d bring attention to specific features, and I would post pictures for attention is my point.)
+My pictures were innocent, but I would post pictures for attention is my point.)

 I was lost.

 This app brought out the worst in me.
 I was constantly finding myself comparing myself to everyone around me.
 For what?
 I know I’m different..
 I know what I can offer.
 Why do I do that?
+I was almost addicted to it.
 I couldn’t help it.

-It was then that I realized it’s all fake.
-All of it.
-Lighting and angles were girls’ best friends while people showing off their money were renting cars and posting pics of money that’s not theirs.
+It was then that I realized it’s all unrealistic.
 Instagram is like our highlight tape of our edited and photoshopped lives.
 We show everyone what we think the best of us is.
 Whether that be our physical appearance and number of followers or our material things and places we’ve traveled.
 But realistically, we won’t show our lowest points.
 We won’t talk about our money issues, our insecurities, our vulnerabilities, because we don’t want to be looked at a certain way.
 We won’t be better than the next person that way.
 But everyone, everyone, has those issues.
-But for some reason we’re so focused on posting pictures of what everyone CAN’T do (travel) or CAN’T have (material things, exotic or physical features), instead of posting pictures of what we all might be able to relate to… Ironic.
+But for some reason we’re so focused on posting pictures of what everyone CAN’T do (travel) or CAN’T have (material things, exotic or physical features), instead of posting pictures of what we all might be able to relate to… Ironic, right?